CnCNet/xna-cncnet-client/Docs/Migration-INI.md

 $BaseSection=cmbGameSpeedCap
 Items=Fastest (MAX),Faster (60 FPS),Fast (30 FPS),Medium (20 FPS),Slow (15 FPS),Slower (12 FPS),Slowest (10 FPS)
 ```

 ## Add `GameLobbyBase.ini`

+This file is the base layout of all game lobbies (skirmish, LAN, CnCNet). **Game options have been moved from `GameOptions.ini` to this file**.
+To add controls in the game options panel, add `$CC-GO` prefixed list entries in `[GameOptionsPanel]`, then create their own sections.
+See example configuration below.

 ```ini
 [INISystem]
 BasedOn=GenericWindow.ini